4awpawz/fusion.ssg/README.md

 # The web framework for static content-driven websites

-fusion.ssg seamlessly fuses together web-based technologies to propel your static website development to a whole new level.
+fusion.ssg seamlessly fuses together familiar web-based technologies to propel your static website development to a whole new level.

+## Current Stable Version

+v1.3.0.

 ## Create resilient static websites